Changissnz/morebs/README.md

 authentic datasets in adequate quantity.
 I'm not surprised that no one has decided to help contribute code to this project.
-Not to mean any insult, but big data, machine learning, that kind of stuff really is not a normal person's interest.
+Not to mean any insult, but big data, machine learning, that kind of stuff really is not a normal person's interest (sorry, populists).
 Besides, most open-source projects that really take off are heavily funded.
 I have been out of the academic environment for almost half a decade now.
 Big data, machine learning, that kind of stuff, was mainly an academic business.
 It still is, pretty much, because all I ever read about from technology corporations is their business products, consumer-side.

 I was reviewing some of the code in this project.
 The project definitely needs more thorough documentation as well as unit-testing. `morebs` was originally